Specifications for Thesis Preparation

 Not all departments send bachelor's theses to the Archives.
 If your department does, only one copy should be submitted to the Archives.
 Please check the requirements of your department.
 Undergraduate students do not pay a library processing fee.

 Most MIT theses are written by a single author.
 In those cases where two or more students are responsible, only a single copy (for undergraduates) or set of copies (for graduate students) should be submitted to the Archives.
 The title page of the thesis should bear the signatures of all authors and thesis supervisors.
-(Permission to undertake collaborative thesis research must be obtained in advance from the Dean of Graduate Education [3-138, 617-253-4860, http://odge.mit.edu/gpp/degrees/thesis/joint-theses).
+Permission to undertake collaborative thesis research must be obtained in advance from the Vice Chancellor or his/her designee.
+Undergraduate students who wish to undertake joint thesis research should submit a request to the Office of the Vice Chancellor.
+Graduate students who wish to undertake joint thesis research should submit a request to the Office of Graduate Education via the general petition process http://odge.mit.edu/gpp/degrees/thesis/joint-theses